ppipada/mapstore-go/README.md

-# MapDB for Go
+# MapStore for Go

-MapDB is a local, filesystem‑backed map database with pluggable codecs (JSON or custom), with optional per‑key encryption via the OS keyring, and optional full‑text search via SQLite FTS5.
+MapStore is a local, filesystem‑backed map database with pluggable codecs (JSON or custom), with optional per‑key encryption via the OS keyring, and optional full‑text search via SQLite FTS5.

 ## Features